One of the most significant success factors of being a leader is your ability to empower your team to do their best work.

 In a nutshell, the purpose of empowerment is to give people a sense of ownership for their role and work.

-Employees that feel they truly ‘own’ their role are generally far more engaged in their work
+Employees that feel they truly ‘own’ their role are generally far more engaged in their work day-to-day, and require less micromanagement and input from the top-down.

 While some leaders struggle to empower their people out of fear of losing control, your team are far more likely to succeed if you give them the autonomy to act on their own accord.